David Raya vs Unai Simon: Why Spain keep overlooking their best goalkeeper three months before the World Cup

 Unai Simon played the full 90 minutes against Serbia instead.
 Raya sat on the bench, an unused substitute.

-Arsenal are nine points clear at the top of the Premier League, their goalkeeper leading the league's clean sheet chart, with club legend Thierry Henry saying that the Spaniard deserves the Player of the Season award.
+Arsenal have won the Premier League, their goalkeeper leading the league's clean sheet chart, with club legend Thierry Henry saying that the Spaniard deserves the Player of the Season award.

-Simon, meanwhile, plays for Athletic Bilbao, who sit ninth in La Liga and have conceded 41 goals in the league alone.
+Simon, meanwhile, plays for Athletic Bilbao, who finished twelfth in La Liga, and conceded 58 goals in the league alone.

 Spain conceded the fourth-fewest shots per 90 in qualifying and finished the campaign without losing a game.
 De la Fuente argues that Simon's understanding with the centre-backs, built over years of shared training and tournament experience, allows Spain's defenders to push higher and press more aggressively.
 Stability, in his view, isn't just about saves.
 It's about the whole structure around the goalkeeper, and disrupting that structure three months before a World Cup is a risk he's not prepared to take.